 - For all transcripts that are not in English, please upload a translated copy with the original.*

-*If the issuing university is unable to provide an English translation, please submit the transcript to a verifying institution such as an education ministry, a translation service, or an accreditation service such as the Worldwide Education Service or the International Education Research Foundation.
+*If the issuing university is unable to provide an English translation, please submit the transcript to a verifying authority such as an education ministry, a translation service, or a NACES-member transcript evaluation service.

 Official transcripts are only required if you accept an offer of admission.
 See Information for Accepted Applicants.